platformsh/platformsh-docs/docs/src/gettingstarted/developing/local-development/connect-services.md

     export PORT=8888
     ```

-    If you are using a Config Reader library with the application, it will also be necessary to mock two additional variables
+    If you are using a Config Reader library with the application, it is also necessary to mock two additional variables:

     ```bash
     export PLATFORM_APPLICATION_NAME=<.platform.app.yaml name, i.e. app>